MomsFriendlyDevCo/generic-cache/README.md

 * Some caching systems (notably MemcacheD) automatically clean entries
 * For most modules the storage values are encoded / decoded via [marshal](https://github.com/MomsFriendlyDevCo/marshal).
 This means that complex JS primitives such as Dates, Sets etc. can be stored without issue.
 This is disabled in the case of MongoDB by default but can be enabled if needed
 * When `has()` querying is not supported by the module a `get()` operation will be performed and the result mangled into a boolean instead, this ensures that all modules support `has()` at the expense of efficiency
+* The localstorage module is only only available on the browser release

 API